microsoft/vscode-docs/api/ux-guidelines/overview.md

 - Recommandations and examples for UI contributed by an extension
 - Links to relevant guides and samples

-Before diving into the details, it's important to understand how the various architectural UI parts of VS Code come together and how and where your extension could contribute.
+Before diving into the details, it's important to understand how the various architectural UI parts of VS Code fit together and how and where your extension could contribute.

 ## Architecture